victor-malheiro/sql_portfolio_project/README.md

 FROM #PercentPopulationVaccinated
 ````

-If i want something more permanent, to use latter for visualizations, for example, or as security mechanism by letting users access data through the view, without granting users permissions to directly access the underlying tables of the query, i can create views.
-Views can also be used to emulate a table that used to exist but whose schema has changed or when someone copies data to and from a SQL Server to improve performance and to partition data.
+<div align="justify">If i want something more permanent, to use latter for visualizations, for example, or as security mechanism by letting users access data through the view, without granting users permissions to directly access the underlying tables of the query, i can create views.
+Views can also be used to emulate a table that used to exist but whose schema has changed or when someone copies data to and from a SQL Server to improve performance and to partition data.</div></br>

-I created a view with the code below,
+I created a view with the code below.

 ````
 CREATE VIEW PercentPopVac AS